 However, it certainly looks like we will have a vaccine for Covid-19.
 (In fact, we’ll likely have several, with Moderna posed to announce efficacy data on its vaccine candidate by the end of November.)
-But how soon will you be able to get the vaccine and will it really return us to “normal”?
+But how soon will you be able to get the new Covid-19 vaccine and will it really return us to “normal”?

 A new type of vaccine

 The Pfizer vaccine, developed in collaboration with German company BioNTech, is an entirely new type of vaccine.
 It’s one of several different promising vaccines currently under development.